Composed by Jerome Kern; arranged by Jerry Gray.

 This chorus ends with brass, superbly led by John Best on trumpet, setting up a catapult for Shaw’s clarinet to spring back into the spotlight.
 Listen to Artie play the serpentine modulation into the next chorus that was written out for him by Jerry Gray.
 It is a virtuoso touch for both Shaw and Gray, and is exciting music.
 Now the band is roaring, with the open brass and the reed players adding a few bright notes to the brilliant sonic mix briefly using their clarinets.
 Shaw returns, at first in his middle register, then scaling the heights on his clarinet atop the forte ensemble, moving this classic performance to its dramatic conclusion.

 The use of the trombones as a discrete section, which is done in this arrangement most effectively, was not done often in swing bands of the late 1930s.
 Although I am sure that Shaw had considerable input into how he wanted this arrangement to unfold and build to a climax, arranger Jerry Gray was clearly in the early phases of his often brilliant, creative work for Shaw’s band by mid-1938.
 This is a superlative, well-paced arrangement and a great performance.
+(Above left: Sid Weiss smiles as John Best plays a trumpet solo.
+Claude Bowen and Chuck Peterson, to Best’s left, are also listening.)

 The recording presented in this post was digitally remastered by Mike Zirpolo.